The use of natural substances for the

 Secrets of Herbal Aphrodisiac Use

-It boggles my mind that most people in the Western world -- along with the
+Most people in the Western world -- along with the

 media, most doctors and medical researchers -- are not aware of the potent